aaronw5/C2theP2ExerciseHPC/cpu/matMul/README.md

 pip install numpy

 ```

 ### Run matrix multiplication of 500 x 500 matrix without parallelization.

 edit `runMatMulCPU.sh` to run on 1 node using vim, gromacs... by setting the value after select to 1: `#PBS -l select=1:system=crux`

 Run the script: `qsub runMatMulCPU.sh`

-Go into logs and look at the
+Go into logs and look at the `matMul.out` output.
+Notice how the output is printed multiple times.
+Why is that?

+Now, run it on 4 nodes.
+Do you expect it to run faster? slower? or the same?

+Look at output logs and compare.